ajbabson/techrefdocs/take_out_the_timeout.md

 readonly TMOUT
 export TMOUT
 ```
-This sets the TMOUT to a paltry 15 minutes for users and makes it read-only so users cannot change it.

 ## SSH Config
 In many environments, a bastion server must be first connected to.
 If you need to do this, then you should add entries like these to your `~/.ssh/config` file.